-- Best Mid-Range Hotel: Courtyard by Marriott Maui Kahului Airport – The Courtyard by Marriott is located less than five minutes away from Kahului Airport and offers guests a clean and comfortable place to come back to at the end of the day.
+- Mid-Range Hotel: Courtyard by Marriott Maui Kahului Airport – The Courtyard by Marriott is less than five minutes away from Kahului Airport and offers guests a clean and comfortable place to return to at the end of the day.
 The outdoor pool and hot tub area makes for a wonderful place to relax after your day of island adventures.

-See Related: Best Things to Do in Hawaii & Places to Visit
+See Related: Things to Do in Hawaii & Places to Visit

 Maalaea is also located in central Maui but on the south shore, directly south of Kahului.
 It is most well known for its boat harbor, where many whale, dolphin, and snorkel tours depart from.
 Besides the boat harbor, Maalaea is also home to the Maui Ocean Center, one of Maui’s top attractions and the biggest aquarium in Hawaii.

 While it may not be the resort metropolis that places like Kaanapali and Wailea are, this small town offers visitors affordable condominium rentals at beachfront properties.
-Staying in Maalaea is a great way to save your money on accommodations so you can splurge on once-in-a-lifetime experiences like seeing humpback whales up close during the winter months.
+Staying in Maalaea is a great way to save your money on accommodations so you can splurge on once-in-a-lifetime experiences like seeing humpback whales up close during winter.